loaderImage

 *It is the pre-tax annual income that you earn by actively working, aka the income that’ll stop coming in if you’re not around.
 It includes your salary and business income but not any rental income, interest, and dividend.

-To know more about how to decide your life cover, visit the KlarifyLife Term Guide and complete the journey.
+To learn more about determining your life cover, visit the Term Guide and complete the journey.

 When you’re buying a term plan, always remember this: